Ozmodiar/nodesinblock/README.txt

 --------
 Nodes in block makes it possible to add nodes into a block.
 A number of configurable blocks can be made available which you can assign to a region.
-On the node content form, you define the block and visibility per node.
-The block which this node is assigned to will inherit these visibility settings.
+On the node content form, you select the block and visibility per node.
+The block which this node is assigned to will inherit the node's visibility settings.
 With this module, you don't have to explain your customers how blocks work but is still able to decide on which pages content must be rendered.